How does liquidity management work and why is it so important?

 Once you have recorded all these processes in the liquidity planning, you can see exactly how much cash you have available every week or every month, whether a cash shortage is occurring, and whether the business objectives can be achieved at all on this cash basis.

 In the previous section we explained the basic approach to liquidity management.
-You can already see that for a detailed cash flow planning, data from many different sources are necessary and a lot of data has to be collected.
+You can already see that for detailed cash flow planning, data from many different sources are necessary and a lot of data has to be collected.

 The majority of companies use Excel for liquidity management, whereby the account transactions are manually entered into a table.
 The disadvantage of this method is that it takes a lot of time, is prone to errors and the cash flow in the table is never up-to-date because the cash flows change every day.